npm package discovery and stats viewer.

 Why This Exists

-Slack's official MCP server requires a registered app, admin approval, and doesn't work with Claude Code or GitHub Copilot due to OAuth/DCR incompatibility.
+Slack's official MCP server is OAuth-first and can require a registered app, admin approval, or client compatibility workarounds.
+See the tracked Claude Code/GitHub Copilot compatibility discussion.
 Screenshotting messages is not a workflow.

 This server uses your browser's session tokens instead.
 If you can see it in Slack, your AI agent can see it too.
 No app install, no scopes, no admin.